-The profiles of the Directors are set out in pages 18 to 21 of this Annual Report.
+The diverse professional backgrounds of the Directors enable Management to benefit from their external, varied and objective perspectives on issues brought before the Board for discussion and deliberation.
+Each Director is appointed on the strength of his or her calibre, experience, stature, and potential to give proper guidance to Management on the business of the Group.
+In addition, the Board considers additional factors such as the age, gender and educational background of its members.
+The profiles of the Directors are set out in pages 20 to 23 of this Annual Report.
 The Board is of the view that the present principal directorships included in their individual profiles are sufficient to inform Unitholders of their principal commitments.
 The Board meets regularly, at least once every quarter, to review the business performance and outlook of the Group and deliberate on business strategy, including any significant acquisitions, disposals, fund-raisings and development projects undertaken by the Group.